Skip to content

 Architectural Trade-Off Documentation

-Every significant architectural decision should be documented with trade-offs explicitly stated.
+Every significant architectural decision should be documented with trade-offs stated explicitly.
 Use this template:

 Decision Record Template